Getting Started as a New Visiting or Nondegree Student

 - Select “Boulder Main Campus” for daytime, on-campus classes (enrollment available through the ACCESS program)

-- Select “Boulder Continuing Education” for Evening Credit and Online Credit classes.
+- Select “Boulder Continuing Education” for CE Evening Credit and CE Online Credit classes.

-Your invitation to enroll email will give you detailed information on registering for ACCESS, evening, and online courses.
+Your invitation to enroll email will give you detailed information on registering for ACCESS, CE Evening, and CE Online courses.

 Nondegree Prerequisite Approval